jpjpjp2020org/hapi/README.md

 Using django as a client/API hybrid makes it easier to orchestrate 2 3rd party apis and storing data during processing (as might need to ask for more info from the sender).

+robust comms coordination not governance - handled in the main client.

 Pos JSON example:

 ```json